hanami/mailer/README.md

 end
 ```

-The subject of the message is determined by the field subject.
+The subject of the message is determined by the field `subject`.
 It can accept a string:

 ```ruby
 class InvoiceMailer